EnigmaCurry/code-smore/README.md

    program).
  * `gpio` (enabled by default on Linux only) this allows receiving morse code signal from a GPIO logic pin (e.g., on Raspberry Pi)
+ * `matrix` (enabled by default) this enables bridging between a Matrix channel and a morse code link.

 If you are compiling code-smore yourself, you can add only the feature flags you want: